 However, when a beam of light passes through a small opening or slit, it scatters to form a large image.
 Newton’s corpuscular model cannot explain this.

 Newton could not elucidate polarisation as a phenomenon (more on this in the next section)

 Huygens’ Wave Model of Light

-Huygens' model of light assumes light behaves as a wave, specifically an electromagnetic wave as proposed by Maxwell.
+Huygens' model of light assumes light behaves as a longitudinal wave.

 Huygens understood light’s propagation as a wave’s direction of travel.
 He proposed that the nature of light can be better understood by observing the motion of water surfaces.

-In addition, he extended the understanding of light as a wave by proposing that a primary wave front can be perceived as infinite number of points, each point generating a secondary wavelet in a circular manner.
-The net effect of these secondary wavelets create wavefronts of varying shapes and direction.
+In addition, he extended the understanding of light as a wave by proposing that a primary wave front can be perceived as infinite number of points, each point generating a secondary wavelet in a spherical manner.
+The interference of these secondary wavelets create wavefronts of varying shapes and direction.

 Advantages of Huygens’ Wave Model

 At the time of this proposal, Huygens was able to explain most of the properties of light including refraction, reflection & partial refraction and reflection, as well as diffraction.

 - Huygens provided a new understanding of optics